ChummierTitan76/venture_sky/replit.md

-# SkyVision Drone Services - Aerial Photography Website
+# Venture Sky Co. - Aerial Photography Website

 ## Overview

-This is a full-stack web application for a professional drone photography and videography business called "SkyVision".
+This is a full-stack web application for a professional drone photography and videography business called "Venture Sky Co."
 The application features a modern, responsive website built with React and TypeScript on the frontend, Express.js on the backend, and uses PostgreSQL with Drizzle ORM for data management.
 The site showcases aerial photography services, includes a portfolio gallery, service packages, and a contact form for potential clients.

 ## User Preferences